Together, we can change the state of pediatric mental health

 The mental health future of our kids cannot wait

-When suicide is the leading cause of death for Colorado young adults ages 10 – 24, there is no time we can afford to lose when it comes to a better future for pediatric mental health.
+When suicide is a leading cause of death for Colorado young people ages 10 – 24, there is no time we can afford to lose when it comes to a better future for pediatric mental health.